Tom Izzo Biography

 Children Two (Steven & Raquel Izzo)

-Tom is the accomplished American basketball coach who has been happily married to his wife, Lupe Marinez Izzo, for nearly 30 years since their wedding in May 1992.
+Tom Izzo has been happily married to his wife, Lupe Marinez Izzo, for nearly 30 years since their wedding in May 1992.
 Thomas and his spouse have a strong marriage despite his demanding job as a basketball coach.
 They are blessed with two children, Raquel and Steven.
 While Raquel is their biological daughter, they adopted Steven.
 The family enjoys spending time together and has a close bond.

 Tom Izzo Net Worth